ofajardo/pyreadr/README.md

 xarray DataArray (as pandas does not support more than 2 dimensions).
 This is also the only time that an object different from a pandas dataframe is returned by read_r.

+For 3D arrays, consider that python prints these in a different way as R does, but still you are looking at the same array (see for example [here](https://rstudio.github.io/reticulate/articles/arrays.html#displaying-arrays) for an explanation.)

 Only single pandas data frames can be written into R data frames.

 Lists and S4 objects (such as those coming from Bioconductor are not supported.
 Please read the Known limitations section for more